 In a statement to the House on 7 September the Prime Minister announced plans to substantially increase funding for health and social care over the next three years, to be funded by a new tax: the Health and Social Care Levy.
 The Levy is to be based on National Insurance contributions (NICs).
 From 2023 the Levy will be legislatively separate, and will also apply to individuals working above State Pension age, who are not liable to pay NICs on their earnings at present.
 The Government also plans to increase the rates of income tax that apply to income from dividends, to help to fund these plans.

 Details of the Levy are set out in HM Government, Build Back Better: Our Plan for Health and Social Care, CP 506, September 2021.
 This states that the Levy will apply to employees and employers liable for Class 1 NICs and self-employed individuals liable for Class 4 NICs.
 In 2022/23 the Levy will be collected by means of an increase in the current rates of NICs by 1.25 percentage points.
 In 2023/24 a formal legal surcharge of 1.25 per cent will replace the increase in NICs rates and apply to those working above State Pension age, while the underlying NICs rates will return to their previous level.
-It is estimated that the new Levy will raise around £11.4 billion a year, while the associated increase in the rates of income tax on dividends will raise around £0.6 billion a year (see para 80-82).
+Initially it was estimated that the new Levy would raise around £11.4 billion a year for health and socia care over the three years 2022/23 to 2024/25 (see para 80-82).
+The Office for Budget Responsibility (OBR) published a revised estimate in its Economic and Fiscal Outlook which accompanied the Autumn 2021 Budget.
+It is now anticipated the Levy will raise around £12.4 billion a year for health and social care over this period.

 HM Treasury has also published, Impact of “Building Back Better: Our Plan for Health and Social Care” on households, 7 September 2021.